Crindigo/era/doc/brainstorm.md

 already, and they are the same volume.
 Fluid storage items can be kept in solid storage, like buckets.
 Fluid-specific storage can also be placed for cheaper storage, in the form of larger tanks.

+# Power Systems

+Possibly have multiple power systems, or energy systems, and ways to convert among them.
+Kinetic (rad/s, Nm, Nm*rad/s = J), heat (BTU, ~1000J), electric (J).

+Power Source: An "outlet" for a type of power.
+Like a wind turbine can have an outlet for kinetic power.
+AKA "output port".

+Power Sink: An "inlet" for a type of power.
+Like a mill can accept kinetic power to create flour from grain.
+AKA "input port".

+Power can be transferred between different types, like kinetic power going into a generator to create electric power.
+Electric power is special in that one source can handle infinite sinks.
+However, transferring power types back and forth incurs a loss of efficiency.

+Kinetic splitter/joiner: machines that take one kinetic input and divide the power between multiple outputs, or take multiple inputs and combine their power into one output.
+Tiers can have different max output rates and efficiencies.
+Wood, iron, steel, tungsten.